KristianColville1/my-profit/README.md

 </details>
 <br>

-7. I want to set up mailing lists
+7. As the owner I want my users data to be stored safely

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |